Online entries will close at 6pm Saturday 2nd March 2019.

 You can also enter all events on race day.
 Race day registrations may be limited and we can’t guarantee that entries will be available, so we urge you to pre register.
 You will need to fill out a form (available once online entries close) and pay first before getting your registration number and timing bib.

 Bibs will not be posted.
-You will have the opportunity to collect the bibs prior to the event at a venue to be announced or from the registration desk on race day.
+You will have the opportunity to collect the bibs prior to the event at the Marina Square Shopping Centre (Wenworth Point), dates to be announced or from the registration desk on race day.
 We advise to get there early to avoid extensive queuing.

 Yes.
 Kids under 10 should be under an adult supervision at all time.